Graduate Education FAQs

 Yes, if the classes you wish to take are offered and you have met all prerequisites.
 Your graduate plan is a suggested plan of study; the final responsibility for meeting all degree requirements rests with you.

 9. Can I continue to work while doing the program?

 The education program meets the needs of the student who works full time by offering courses online or in the evenings; however, students in the M.A.T. program will be required to do a full-time practicum (student teaching) for the final semester of that program.

 10. If I need a break during the program for personal or professional reasons, can I rejoin the program where I left off?

 You may take time off when needed; however, a break at any point in the program may require degree plan modifications.

-You may transfer up to nine hours (maximum of six hours for concentration courses) of graduate credit from another institution toward a graduate education degree.
-All transferred hours must be applicable toward the degree, have earned a grade of B- or better and be approved by the Program Director and Dean of Graduate Studies.
+Up to 25% of coursework required to earn your graduate degree from JBU may be transferred from another regionally-accredited institution.
+All transferred hours must be applicable toward the degree, have an earned grade of B- or better and be approved by the program director and dean of the Graduate School.